4K ULTRA HD REVIEW / HDR SCREENSHOTS

 A new Dolby Atmos soundtrack was constructed, giving Leonard Bernstein’s active score – at times reminiscent of “West Side Story” – the bliss of symphonic sound, while extracting environmental effects from the waterfront, urban sounds, dockyard, and alleyway in the enveloping soundstage.
 The dialogue is still front and center and never lost.
 For purists, Sony also provides the restored straightforward Mono 2.0 DTS HD track.

-Accident or Orchestrated Death?
+Accident or Orchestrated Murder?

-(1-3) Henchman and foreman Big Mac (James Westfield) watches whistleblower Kayo Dugan (Pat Henning) down in the ship hold, as the cargo swings out of control and kills Dugan.
+(1-3) Down in the ship's hold, henchman and foreman Big Mac (James Westfield) watches whistleblower Kayo Dugan (Pat Henning) as a cargo load swings out of control and kills Dugan.
 (4-7) Father Barry gives an impromptu eulogy for Kayo.
-I came down to keep a promise.
-I gave Kayo my word that if he stood up to the mob, Id stand up with him, all the way.
+“I came down to keep a promise.
+I gave Kayo my word that if he stood up to the mob, I’d stand up with him, all the way.
 He was one of those fellas who had the gift for standing up.
 But this time, they fixed him.”

 “It’s as close as I ever came to making a film exactly the way I want.” — Director Elia Kazan